 The Accelerated Master's Program in Chemical Engineering (AMP ChE) is a program designed to enable advanced University of Arizona undergraduate students to complete both the Bachelor of Science degree and the Master of Science degree in ChE in a total of 5 years.
-This program is available only for undergraduate students in the Department of Chemical and Environmental Engineering at the University of Arizona.
+This program is available only for University of Arizona undergraduate students in the Department of Chemical and Environmental Engineering.